nrkno/sofie-atem-connection/README.md

 It is tested on a variety of models spanning every generation, and the aim is to provide support for every model.

+Note: USB control of devices is not supported by this library.

 ## Technology highlights
 - Typescript
 - Yarn